microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

     FileSharingPostMessage
-        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Sharing` PostMessage when the *Share* UI in |wac| is activated.
+        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Sharing` PostMessage when the :guilabel:`Share` UI in |wac| is activated.

-        Hosts can also use the :term:`FileSharingUrl` property to indicate that a new browser window should be opened when the *Share* UI is activated rather than sending a PostMessage.
+        Hosts can also use the :term:`FileSharingUrl` property to indicate that a new browser window should be opened when the :guilabel:`Share` UI is activated rather than sending a PostMessage.
 Note that the :term:`FileSharingUrl` property will be ignored completely if the FileSharingPostMessage property is set to ``true``.

-        If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the *Share* UI will be hidden in |wac|.
+        If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the :guilabel:`Share` UI will be hidden in |wac|.

     FileVersionPostMessage
-        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_FileVersions` PostMessage when the *Previous Versions* UI (:menuselection:`File --> Info --> Previous Versions`) in |wac| is activated.
+        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_FileVersions` PostMessage when the :guilabel:`Previous Versions` UI (:menuselection:`File --> Info --> Previous Versions`) in |wac| is activated.

-        Hosts can also use the :term:`FileVersionUrl` property to indicate that a new browser window should be opened when the *Previous Versions* UI is activated rather than sending a PostMessage.
+        Hosts can also use the :term:`FileVersionUrl` property to indicate that a new browser window should be opened when the :guilabel:`Previous Versions` UI is activated rather than sending a PostMessage.
 Note that the :term:`FileVersionUrl` property will be ignored completely if the FileVersionPostMessage property is set to ``true``.

-        If neither the :term:`FileVersionUrl` nor the :term:`FileVersionPostMessage` properties are set, the *Previous Versions* UI will be hidden in |wac|.
+        If neither the :term:`FileVersionUrl` nor the :term:`FileVersionPostMessage` properties are set, the :guilabel:`Previous Versions` UI will be hidden in |wac|.

     PostMessageOrigin
         A **string** value indicating the domain the :term:`host page` will be sending/receiving PostMessages